danielfmonzon/ClubCal/Calendar/README.md

 - Tkinter

 ClubCal is a testament to what can be achieved when technology is applied to solve real-life challenges.
 We hope this tool helps you manage your time more effectively and brings a new level of organization to your daily life.

+# Developers and Information

+This program was crafted by Daniel Monzon, Sushanth Kumar Vutukuri, and Caleb Oxborough, contributing their skills and creativity during a Mini-Hack event hosted by the University of Florida Open-Source Club.
+Their collaboration represents a blend of innovation and dedication, reflecting their academic journey at the University of Florida.
+As they continue their studies, they are also working on future enhancements for the project, showcasing their commitment to development and learning.